Defense secretary dismisses Iran’s claims uranium swap could be agreed in near future.

 The UN plan was drawn up in early October in a meeting in Geneva, Switzerland, between Iran and six world powers – the UK, China, France, Russia, the US and Germany – and later refined at a meeting in Vienna.

 The talks in the Austrian capital came up with a draft proposal that would take 70 per cent of Iran’s low-enriched uranium to reduce its stockpile of material that could be enriched to a higher level, and possibly be used to make nuclear weapons.

 That uranium would be returned about a year later as refined fuel rods, which can power reactors but cannot be readily turned into weapons-grade material.

-Ahmadinejad had last week appeared to support the deal in an interview on state television, but on Sunday he blamed the West for the stalemate over the deal.
+Ahmadinejad had last week appeared to support the deal in an interview on state television, but on Sunday he blamed the West for the stalemate.